FelixNeutatz/parquet-flinktacular/tutorial/parquet_flinktacular.md

 * This will be replaced by the TOC
 {:toc}

-This document gives a deep-dive into the available transformations on DataSets.
-For a general introduction to the Flink Java API, please refer to the [Programming Guide](programming_guide.html)
+This document gives a deep-dive into leveraging Parquet in Flink.
+For a general introduction to the integration of Hadoop Input Formats, please refer to [Hadoop Compatibility](http://flink.apache.org/docs/0.7-incubating/hadoop_compatibility.html)

 ### Parquet